Towards Socially Intelligent Agents with Mental State Transition and Human Utility: Experiments

 \section{Experiments}

-We conduct experiments on the LIGHT dataset and compare our model with state-of-the-art methods, which are based on two variants of BERT models.
-Ablation study is carried out to justify our model design, and case study is performed to demonstrate how the proposed model could help the agent ground upon the environment details and make decisions in dilemmas.
+We conduct experiments on the LIGHT dataset and compare our model with state-of-the-art methods based on two variants of BERT models.
+An ablation study is carried out to justify our model design, and a case study is performed to demonstrate how the proposed framework could help the agent ground upon the environment details and make value-driven decisions.